Autumn 1 2022

 This half term we will be focusing on settling the children into FS2, learning the rules, routines and developing positive relationships.
 Each half term the children’s topic will be developed through their interests over the half term.
 This half term we are continuing with an interest the children were talking about in their provision areas in FS1 at the end of the summer term and in our transition activities.
-We are learning all about Minibeasts!
-Please see our Autumn 1 Newsletter for more details.
+We are learning all about Superheroes and our topic is called Super Duper Me!

 Introduction to RE at St Joseph’s

 Over the last two weeks we have been introducing the children to our four daily prayers.
 As part of this the children have practiced making the sign of the cross and have started to learn the Makaton that we do alongside them.
 The children have done really well and have also started to learn and practice saying “Our Father”.
 Click the button below to go to the page on our website to learn these school prayers with your child.

 This week, we have begun our RE learning journey all about God’s World.
 We started off by watching The Story of Creation so that the children could learn about how God made the world in 7 days.
 The children then thought carefully about what makes up God’s creation and even began to discuss how they would look after His world.
 Here is the video that we watched in class to learn about this story.